UN deputy chief shaken by Ethiopian conflict's impact on women | DW | 12.02.2022

 "Without a shadow of a doubt, justice and accountability have to be had," she said.

-Ethiopia erupted into war in November 2020 after months of political tension between the Ethiopian government and Tigrayan rebels.
+Ethiopia erupted into war in November 2020 after months of political tension between the Ethiopian government and Tigrayan fighters.

 The conflict has claimed thousands of lives and pushed hundreds of thousands into famine.